 France is one of the most popular tourist destinations in the world and rightly so; the country has everything.
 France boasts a wealth of culture and arts, great skiing in the Alps, and the sunny Atlantic and Mediterranean coastlines.

-For LGBT visitors, France, and its beautiful capital, Paris, is a wonderful place to visit.
+For LGBTQ visitors, France, and its beautiful capital, Paris, is a wonderful place to visit.
 The gay-friendly country legalized same-sex marriage in 2013, and it was the first country ever to decriminalize homosexuality... way back in 1791!
 Find a place to stay in Paris.

 © Henri Garat, Mairie de Paris

 Israel is the most progressive country in the Middle East.
 In fact, many consider Israel to be the gay capital of the region.
-The country's attitude towards LGBT rights is very liberal, especially in Tel Aviv.
+The country's attitude towards LGBTQ rights is very liberal, especially in Tel Aviv.
 Although there are no civil unions, Israel has okayed surrogacy abroad, and the number of gay families has really taken off.

 US embassy in Tel Aviv, © Wikipedia